 Step 2: Challenge Troublemakers.
-If you have at least one character at a Problem with either an opponent's face-up Troublemaker or a Villain Troublemaker, you may choose to challenge that Troublemaker to a faceoff.
+If you have at least one character at a Problem with an opponent's face-up Troublemaker, you may choose to challenge that Troublemaker to a faceoff.
 (See below for details on resolving faceoffs.)
 If you win this faceoff, the Troublemaker is dismissed and you score the points listed on its card.
 If you lose, one of your characters at that Problem is sent to your home.

-Note: You can't challenge your own Troublemaker unless it has the "Villain" keyword.
+Note: You can't challenge your own Troublemaker unless it has the "Villain" keyword (see the keyword section at the end of these rules for details).